Imperial College London: Admissions

+36.5% of Imperial's undergraduates are privately educated, the fourth highest proportion amongst mainstream British universities.
+Imperial is among the most international universities in the United Kingdom, and was ranked the fourth most international university in the world (and the highest outside of Hong Kong) in 2026, with more than 60% of students from outside the UK.

 Libraries

 The college's main library is located next to Queen's Lawn and contains the main corpus of the college's collection.
 It previously also housed the Science Museum's library until 2014.
 The Fleming library is located at St Mary's in Paddington, originally the library of St Mary's Hospital Medical School, with other hospital campuses also having college libraries.